Burnley Embankment: Background

 The building of the Leeds and Liverpool Canal began in 1770, but work on the over-budget project was suspended during the American War of Independence, leaving separate sections extending from the two cities.
 Under the original plan, the canal's route would have passed Burnley on the northern side of the River Calder, crossing at Whalley via an aqueduct.
 Burnley would have been connected by a branch heading up the valley.
 Before work on the canal resumed heading west from Gargrave, in 1790, permission was obtained to move the route to the south, with the river crossing between Filly Close in Reedley Hallows and Ightenhill.
-By the fourth Leeds and Liverpool Canal Act of 1794, this part of the route was settled, moving south again.
+By the fourth act, Leeds and Liverpool Canal Act 1794 (34 Geo.
+3. c.
+94), this part of the route was settled, moving south again.
 At Burnley, the River Calder and its tributary the Brun meet in a broad valley, building the crossing still further up the Calder was considered, but the Towneley family objected to the canal coming so close to Towneley Hall.